jbrisbin/spark-riak-connector/docs/using-connector.md

 ### The Basic Idea

 #### Spark Streaming

-Here is a basic Spark Streaming sample which writes to the console with `wordCounts.print()`:
+Here is a basic Spark Streaming sample which writes to the console with `errorlines.print()`:

 Create a StreamingContext with a SparkConf configuration
 ```scala